HitasiPatel/AvOps-complete/README.md

 ---
 ## Quick Start

-Below steps will help you to quickly deploy the avops solution in your azure subscription.
+Below steps will help you to quickly deploy the AVOps solution in your azure subscription.

 * [Deploy the Infra](docs/QuickStart/CoreInfraStructure/CoreInfraStructureDeploy.md)
 * [Deploy the MetaData API](docs/QuickStart/MetaDataAPI/MetaDataAPIDeploy.md)